NARAYANAM-SAITEJASWI/NETFLIX-WEBPAGE/README.md

 @Hi Connections!!

 This is the opening page of Netflix.
-The task given by the Bharath Intern.

 It's look like...